rrwen/draw/README.md

 Richard Wen
 rrwen.dev@gmail.com

-User-friendly functions for creating consistent and reproducible graphics and diagrams with lines, common shapes, and text.
+A set of user-friendly wrapper functions for creating consistent graphics and diagrams with lines, common shapes, text, and page settings.
 Compatible with and based on the R 'grid' package.

 ## Install